memgraph/networkx-guide/docs/algorithms/shortest-path/a-star-search.md

 ## The difference from other shortest path algorithms

-Unlike other traversal techniques, A* search algorithm has “brains”.
+The difference from other shortest path algorithms Unlike other traversal techniques, A\* search algorithm has “brains”.
 It is a really smart algorithm that uses heuristic methods to guide itself.
-A* search algorithm is more efficient as its use of heuristics allows the algorithm to make a better choice about what path to take next.
+A\* search algorithm is more efficient as its use of heuristics allows the algorithm to make a better choice about what path to take next.

-While Dijkstra’s algorithm will always find the shortest path between the starting vertex and every other vertex in the graph, A* search algorithm will find the shortest path between the starting vertex and target vertex.
+While Dijkstra’s algorithm will always find the shortest path between the starting vertex and every other vertex in the graph, A\* search algorithm will find the shortest path between the starting vertex and target vertex.
+In a graph with a small number of nodes, Dijkstra’s algorithm will suffice.
+However, in a real-life situation, we are dealing with the problem of an enormous number of combinations.
+For that, we need to use a “guided” algorithm that can decide the optimal route quickly and accurately.
+A\* search algorithm only performs steps if it seems promising and reasonable, unlike other shortest path algorithms.
+It runs toward the goal and doesn’t consider any non-optimal steps if it doesn’t have to consider them.

-A* search algorithm is often used in pathfinding problems in video games, for finding the shortest path between a single pair of locations.
-It also finds use in parsing problems in Natural Language Processing (NPL).
+A\* search algorithm is very useful for artificially intelligent systems such as machine learning and game development where characters navigate complex terrains and obstacles to reach players.

 ## Pseudocode

 Before starting with the pseudocode, we need to explain the node structure.
 Each node has three attributes f, g, and h.
 Those attributes are parameters of the following equation:

-f(n) = g(n) + h(n)
+`f(n) = g(n) + h(n)`

 Where:
-f is cost of the transversal
+* f is cost of the transversal
-g is the actual cost of transversal from the starting node h is the estimate cost of transversal to the target node
+* g is the actual cost of transversal from the starting node
+* h is the estimate cost of transversal to the target node

 ```
 INIT LIST openList